 Also featuring a gorgeous geometric pendant design using 1mm wire by Claire from Pop Up Jewellery Ltd, plus delicate stacking gemstone rings by the talented Ceri Dalton the jeweller behind Groovy Jewellery.

 1.5mm is a lovely thick wire for creating many jewellery designs.
-Top left photo is a stunning wire wrapped rainbow moonstone pendant, created with a mixture of 1.5mm, 1mm and 0.6mm round copper wire made by Tamzyn Shaw.
+The top left photo is a stunning wire wrapped rainbow moonstone pendant, created with a mixture of 1.5mm, 1mm and 0.6mm round copper wire made by Tamzyn Shaw.
 Next up with have gorgeous earrings made from 0.8mm wire with 1.5mm hanging posts by Lily Alexandra Handmade Silver.
 We created the eye catching cuff bracelet, with a base of 1.5mm copper wire, wrapped with 0.4mm 9t gold plated wire complete with aquamarine beads!
 The bottom right ring is made from 1.5mm wire featuring labradorite cabochons from Kernowcraft, handmade by Jules from Scrappo Worko.

 2mm is great for those big and bold designs!
 Here we've made a simple diamond wrapped ring using 2mm sterling silver round wire, with delicately wrapped natural diamond nuggets beads using 0.2mm wire.
 The gorgeous necklace by Susan Webb is made using 2mm wire and a thinner wire for the round circles.